How to Create the Perfect Enclosure for Disabled and Elderly Rabbits

 Senior rabbits have special needs.

-Mobility Impairments: Designing an Adapted Enclosure
+Mobility Impairments: Designing an Accessible Enclosure

 Floor Design